WagonOfDoubt/kotoba.js/README.md

 Yet another imageboard engine written with node.js

 This project is in active development.
-Almoust nothing implemented yet.
+Most things are not implemented, so don’t try to use this in production yet.
 Pull requests are welcome.

 ## Core design ideas

+Despite the fact that there are many modern imageboard engines, obsolete engines like Wakaba, Kusaba and their forks are still very popular choice even for new imageboards.
+Those classic engines have minimal, yet sufficient set of features and familiar look.
+However, they have code that is no longer supported, written for obsolete versions of interpreters, don’t follow commonly accepted standards, have known unfixed bugs, and very hard to maintain.
+Most of them have HTML that still uses tables for layout and CSS that is not optimized for mobile.
+Last, but not least, installation and deployment can be a nightmare, especially for unexperienced users, with vague installation instructions and undocumented dependencies.

+The goal of this project is to create feature-rich engine that looks and feels very familiar, but does not have the issues of classic imageboard engines.
+The ease of administration is highest priority.
+The installation process is automated and just cannot be easier; all customization is accessible through admin panel – no more source files editing for basic configuration.
+Kotoba.js can be deployed on almost any hosting and works right away out of the box.

+Kotoba.js principles:

-- Frontend should be compatible with most standard wakaba/kusaba based imageboards, therefore third-party code like [Dollchan Extension Tools](https://github.com/SthephanShinkufag/Dollchan-Extension-Tools) should with minimal modifications.
+- Frontend should be compatible with most standard Wakaba/Kusaba based imageboards, therefore third-party code like [Dollchan Extension Tools](https://github.com/SthephanShinkufag/Dollchan-Extension-Tools) and [Overchan-Android](https://github.com/AliceCA/Overchan-Android) require minimal modifications.
+- However, third party tools should not be necessary as most of features that they add are implemented in engine itself.
-- Templates should generate 100% valid HTML5.
+- Templates must generate valid HTML5, use semantic elements and provide machine-readable output as much as possible.
-- Basic features like posting and reading should work without javascript enabled in browser
+- Basic features like posting and reading should work without JavaScript enabled in browser.
-- Conainerized application easy to deploy and get up and running.
-Easiest installation with no spetial skills required.
+- Containerized application easy to deploy and get up and running.
+Easiest installation with no special skills required.
+- It should be highly customizable and user-friendly.

 ## TODO